Dynamic Grid Component

 Configure the Single-Select Dropdown Column Type

-1. In the State row of your Column Setup table, click the (Column Settings) button.
-The Single-select Dropdown column type configuration window opens.
+1. In the State row of your Column Setup table, click the (Settings) button.
+The Single-Select Dropdown column type configuration settings display.

-2. In the Data panel, complete the Values table as follows:
+2. In the Data panel, click Add Value three times and complete the Values settings as follows:

 New York